 2 – Book Coyote Buttes South: If you didn’t win, apply for a permit for Coyote Buttes South (same website) within your destination month.
 It’s not as unique as ‘The Wave’ but still stunning.
 The permits are much easier to get, it’s not a lottery.
 Choose a date within your desired month.
 Now, you have the Coyote Buttes South permit.
 Book a tour on your permit date at www.dreamlandtours.net or with others.
 A tour is not necessary but highly recommended.
 The south area is much larger and there is so much to explore.

 3 – Try the Walk-In Lottery: When you are there, stay in Kanab or Page.
 Enjoy your Coyote Buttes South tour, which you booked in advance.
 The day after the tour: Enter the walk-in lottery in Kanab for 2-3 consecutive days, now for ‘The Wave’.
 If you didn’t win on a day: Plan other activities.
-Antelope Canyon, Horseshoe Bend or even Bryce Canyon N.P.
+Antelope Canyon, Horseshoe Bend, or even Bryce Canyon N.P.
 The lottery is always at 9 a.m. and won’t take long.
-You’ll have plenty of time left afterwards.
+You’ll have plenty of time left afterward.

 BOTTOM LINE: If you won the lottery online (1), perfect!
 If not follow the next steps.
 Even if you didn’t win online or one of the walk-in lotteries in Kanab (3) for The Wave, you had a great time: You did Coyote Buttes South and visited many other places like Antelope Canyon (one hour drive).
 You should plan 3-5 days in total for the whole area, depending on what you’d like to see.

 Although you’ll receive a map after winning the permit, it’s helpful to get familiar with the area in advance.
 Here is a hiking map of Coyote Buttes North including directions for several hikes in the area: The Wave – Google Maps Hiking